alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

       <li>shennina - an automated host exploitation framework.
 The mission of the project is to fully automate the scanning, vulnerability scanning/analysis, and exploitation using Artificial Intelligence: https://github.com/mazen160/shennina</li>
       <li>shell-backdoor - collection of shell backdoors: https://github.com/beruangsalju/shell-backdoor</li>
       <li>SSH-Snake - a powerful tool designed to perform automatic network traversal using SSH private keys discovered on systems, with the objective of creating a comprehensive map of a network and its dependencies, identifying to what extent a network can be compromised using SSH and SSH private keys starting from a particular system: https://github.com/MegaManSec/SSH-Snake</li>
+      <li>ThievingFox - a collection of post-exploitation tools to gather credentials from various password managers and windows utilities: https://github.com/Slowerzs/ThievingFox</li>
       </span>
   </p3>
   </ul>